 These data suggest that the ADHD of those in the high IQ sample cannot be explained as a consequence of their having high IQ.

 Brown Et Al Studies: High IQ Subjects with ADHD

-In our study of 117 children with high IQ and ADHD (ages 6 to 17 yrs) 62% showed significant impairment in at least 5 of 8 similar EF measures.
+Second, in our study of 117 children with high IQ and ADHD (ages 6 to 17 years), 62% showed significant impairment in at least 5 of 8 similar EF measures.

 Meanwhile, taken together, these three studies offer substantial evidence to support the notion that ADHD does occur in very bright children and adults.

 In some ways, these very bright individuals with ADHD may be at greater risk than many others because their ADD impairments often are not recognized by educators, parents or themselves until they have suffered years of frustration and underachievement in school.

 Did high IQ or achievement in your field obscure ADHD for you personally or for a loved one?